 Consider this problem in countries throughout history.
 In Japan Shintoism and Buddhism were bound to government, and an odd view was birthed – one in which the religion’s ideals were now a reflection of nationalism.
 Germany and India had similar issues.
 In America, again we see the same problems.
 The faith no longer stands for what it did.
 The members of the religion see the articles of faith in a light that is far different then the original intent.

-Yet these individuals may get some power from the symbol.
-They may hate “outsiders,” but still find some conviction in the faith symbol to give to the homeless in their local community.
-It may impart the tenants of faith still, and yet reflect the ego mind of the devotees.
+It can become quote confusing.
+While people like this may hate “outsiders,” they may still find some conviction in the faith symbol to give to the homeless in their local community.
+It may impart the tenants of faith still, and yet reflect the ego mind of the devotees, to declare war and hate others.

 Relationship of Ego and Symbol

 No longer is it Jesus, Buddha, God, Krishna.
-Instead it is something wrong.
+Instead it is something material.
 It is a hybrid of one’s ego and the faith itself.

-Therefore Jesus, Buddha, God, Krishna do not exist.
-The moment you read their names, you internalized it.
+The moment you read the names of Holy beings, you internalized it.
 What part of your mind internalized it?
 The part of you that feels you are a body and nothing more.
 That part is the ego.

 The Ego Mind is Limited